ietf-teep/architecture/draft-ietf-teep-architecture.md

 encryption of content whereas the asymmetric algorithms are mostly used for signing messages.

-In addition to the use of cryptographic algorithms in TEEP there is also the need to make use of different attestation technologies.
+In addition to the use of cryptographic algorithms in TEEP, there is also the need to make use of different attestation technologies.
-A Device must provide techniques to inform a TAM about the attestation technology it supports.
-For many deployment cases it is more likely for the TAM to support one or more attestation techniques whereas the Device may only support one.
+A device must provide techniques to inform a TAM about the attestation technology it supports.
+For many deployment cases it is more likely for the TAM to support one or more attestation techniques whereas the device may only support one.

 # Security Considerations